 Required supervised practicum in partnership schools taken concurrently with EDUC-3319.
 Students will work directly with K-6 students in English/Language Arts (Reading, Writing, Speaking and Listening).
 Responsibilities include observation and support of classroom instruction and planning and delivery of a language arts lesson.
+Transportation for field experience is the responsibility of the student.
 Prerequisite: Acceptance into Teacher Education Program.
 Corequisite: EDUC 3319.
-(WC)